 DCA hired CGK to help its member companies understand what Gen Z and Millennial applicants expect from their websites, social media, and application process.
 Our team revealed a previously unseen perspective that was absolutely critical to address, as well as specific actions that could be implemented immediately in member companies of all sizes and geographies.

 The findings were transformed into custom learning tools that the organization delivered to members to drive the knowledge deep and nationwide.
 In addition, DCA partnered with CGK to produce their first ever National Workforce Summit!

 RETHINKING MILLENNIAL WORKPLACE TRAINING

 A large restaurant chain recognized that they were struggling to retain Millennials across their many locations.
-The Center’s team was hired to explore the challenge and provide solutions for the restaurant chain that could be scaled across their entire footprint.
+CGK’s team was hired to explore the challenge and provide solutions for the restaurant chain that could be scaled across their entire footprint.
 The relationship started with keynoting internal events for the restaurant chain, then events for franchises and suppliers.
-The Center’s team then visited restaurant locations to understand the training needs and realities within a restaurant environment.
+CGK’s team then visited restaurant locations to understand the training needs and realities within a restaurant environment.

 CGK’s team developed training solutions custom to the restaurant and their priority outcomes.
 The training included filming videos and creating training resources designed uniquely for quick-service restaurants and the challenges they face in skills development, customer service expectations, and career building.
 The resulting training program was used to train all of the store-level managers and assistant managers along with in-person training for franchisees and corporate leadership at every location.